I’ve written about prayer in Why we need to make up our minds about prayer and Why we should pray for healing from chronic illness.

 So they don’t promise immediate healing?

-Do we want them to?
-On one level of course, we do!
-We want a magic word or a magic phrase – we want a quick fix to suffering.
+Did you want them to?
+Of course!
+I did.
+I’d like a magic word or a magic phrase – a quick fix to suffering.

-So much of the problems I had with these passages drifted away the first time I left my ego at the door, and prayed for trust.
+So much of the problems I had drifted away the first time I tried leaving my ego at the door before I opened my Bible.

 // How do you approach these passages?
 What desires do you bring?
 How do they frustrate you?
 Have you been challenged to read them differently?